Foundry logo Foundry Theme authoring

 Validation checklist

-2. Preview with foundry serve or foundry serve-preview.
+3. Preview with foundry serve, foundry serve-preview, or foundry serve-standalone.

 Reference theme